lagustinaperez-cmd/productivity_AI/02.classes/03.vibe_coding/lab1_vibecoding_lovable_replit.md

 # Building a social networkplatform - (Prompt Engineering)

 In this lab, you’ll build a sleek, responsive social network application using Lovable/Replit, a developer assistant designed to help you scaffold high-quality apps fast.
-Your mission is to create an social netowrk platform focused on connecting people, with a clean layout, and aseamless mobile experience.
+Your mission is to create an social network platform focused on connecting people, with a clean layout, and aseamless mobile experience.

 By the end of this lab, you'll have a fully structured web app foundation that can be extended with real content, user auth, and backend logic — ready for deployment or customization.